-- A. Purpose.
-The Airport Overlay (AO) Zone District is a supplemental Zone District that overlays any standard zoning district. - 1.
-The AO Zone District is designed to set standards for properties located adjacent to and in the vicinity of the Yampa Valley Regional Airport (YVRA) and the Steamboat Springs Airport (SSA), in order to protect the health, welfare, safety and quality of life of the general public, property owners, airport operators, and aviation community.
-It is intended to: - Protect aviation airspace by preventing and restricting incompatible land uses in proximity to and within airport influence areas; - Place reasonable restrictions on encroachments into the airports' Federal b.
-Aviation Regulations Part 77 surfaces; - Minimize the exposure of residential and other sensitive land uses to aircraft noise; - Avoid danger from aircraft accidents and reduce the possibility for such accidents: and - Minimize the potential negative impacts of structures and land uses on airport operations and navigable airspace per Federal Aviation Administration rules and regulations. - 2.
+- a.
+Protect aviation airspace by preventing and restricting incompatible land uses in proximity to and within airport influence areas; - b.
+Place reasonable restrictions on encroachments into the airports' Federal Aviation Regulations Part 77 surfaces; - c.
+Minimize the exposure of residential and other sensitive land uses to aircraft noise; - d.
+Avoid danger from aircraft accidents and reduce the possibility for such accidents; and - e.
+Minimize the potential negative impacts of structures and land uses on airport operations and navigable airspace per Federal Aviation Administration rules and regulations. - 2.
 Establishment of this AO Zone District does not imply that areas outside of the AO Zone District will be totally free from airport and aircraft related hazards nor that all hazards within the AO Zone District will be completely mitigated. - B. Dimensional and Infrastructure Requirements.
-All dimensional and infrastructure requirements of the underlying Zone District apply within the AO Zone District, except as more specifically limited in the AO Zone District standards. - C. Subzones.
-Each airport has subzones as delineated by that airport's influence area shown on that airport's Airport Layout Plan.

-- 1. The SSA subzones are as shown on the Airport Layout Plan Land Use Drawing of the Steamboat Springs Airport Master Plan.

-- 2. The YVRA subzones are as shown on the
+All dimensional and infrastructure requirements of the underlying Zone District apply within the AO Zone District, except as more specifically limited in the AO Zone District standards in Section 2 of this Chapter. - C. Subzones.
+Each airport has subzones as delineated by that airport's influence area shown on that airport's Airport Layout Plan. - 1.
+For the purposes of this UDC, the Airport Overlay zone includes the following subzones. - a.
+Subzone A: Airport Influence Area (AIZ) - b.
+Subzone B: Traffic Pattern Area (TPZ) - c.
+Subzone C: Approach Area (AZ) - d.
+Subzone D: Runway Protection Area (RPZ) - 2.
+The SSA subzones are as shown on the Airport Layout Plan Land Use Drawing of the Steamboat Springs Airport Master Plan. - 3.
+The YVRA subzones are as shown on the Land Use Plan in the Airport Layout Plan.

-- 3. For the purposes of this UDC, the Airport Overlay zone includes the following subzones.

-- a.
-Subzone A: Airport Influence Area (AIZ)

-- b.
-Subzone B: Traffic Pattern Area (TPZ)

-- c.
-Subzone C: Approach Area (AZ)

-- d.
-Subzone D: Runway Protection Area (RPZ)

-- D. SSA.
-Permitted uses for property that is in a Subzone of the SSA are as set forth in the City of Steamboat Springs Community Development Plan Section 237.